bwya77/obsidian-baseline-customization/README.md

 - Search for and install "Baseline" theme
 - Enable the Baseline theme and set it as your active theme
 - Make sure the theme is set to **Light** mode
+- Set the Accent Color in Appearance settings to RGB(85, 172, 238)

 ### 2. Configure Fonts
 - In Appearance settings, set: